FredHutch/tfcb_2022/homeworks/homework03/README.md

 # Homework 3: Intro and Programming in Python

-# Phil is going to update this homework based on how the first python classes go; stay tuned.
-It will be ready by Thursday Oct 21, end of day.

 If you have difficulty viewing this notebook in GitHub, copy the URL to the page and paste it into [nbviewer](https://nbviewer.jupyter.org) to render.

-This assignment uses output from a genomic analysis.
-Because the instructions for each question describe the desired output in relation to the specific data provided, you should not need a deep understanding of the specific data to complete the assigned exercises.

 **Instructions:**
 - Update your clone of the class website on your computer.